Icinga/icinga2/doc/4-monitoring-remote-systems.md

 graphing, etc. in their own specified zone.

 Imagine the following example with a master node in Nuremberg, and two remote DMZ based instances in Berlin and Vienna.
+Additonally you'll specify [global templates](#zone-global-config-templates) available in all zones.

-The configuration tree on the master instance could look like this:
+The configuration tree on the master instance `nuremberg` could look like this:

     zones.d
       global-templates/